-Vini teaches courses on solidarity praxis and movement building approaches to leadership at the University of Vermont’s Masters of Professional Studies in Leadership for Sustainability program and also serves as an advisor to the Democracy Frontlines Fund and Gameheads Oakland.
-She is also a published poet, essayist, popular educator, yoga instructor, and leadership coach.
-When not engaged with community organizations, Rajasvini can be found nesting with her family in Richmond, CA, hiking in the redwoods or plotting the next Zoom dance party.
+Vini co-authored Leading with Joy: Practices for Uncertain Times, recently published by Berrett-Koehler Publishers.
+She is also a published poet, essayist, popular educator, yoga instructor and leadership coach.
+When not engaged with community organizations, Rajasvini can be found nesting with her family, taking long naps in the garden or plotting the next dance party with friends.

 What Liberation Means to Vini